 Walmart offers everything - even love

-They came for the low prices and stayed for the lifetime commitment.
+They came for the low prices and stayed for the

-North Carolina Walmart returned to the same store to hold their wedding ceremony.
+A couple that met in a North Carolina Walmart returned to the same store to hold their wedding ceremony.

 Wayne Brandenburg said he would casually browse through the store a few times a week and that was where he met his future wife, Susan, who was working there as a cashier.